lammps/lammps/doc/src/atom_style.rst

 The *wavepacket* style is part of the USER-AWPMD package for the :doc:`antisymmetrized wave packet MD method <pair_awpmd>`.

+The *cac* style is part of the USER-CAC package for Concurrent Atomistic Continuum Simulations (CAC).

 Related commands
 """"""""""""""""